apita1423/whiskers-n-whole-beans/README.md

 ## User Experience

 ### User Stories
 Cats are known for their calm nature just laying their sleeping for hours upon hours.
 I wanted to convey that calm nature through the website.
 For first time users, I wanted them to feel like there wasn't so much being thrown at them.
-For returning users, I wanted the website to feel like second nature.If you are in need of some relaxation and coffee/tea/pastry come hang with the cats.
-Working as a librarian, and having multiple patrons come to me asking me questions, I wanted to look something and not make me jump through multiple hoops to just get the answer.
+For returning users, I wanted the website to feel like when the users is in need of some relaxation, coffee/tea/pastry, and want to hang out with cats, they know exactly where to go.
+Working as a librarian, and having multiple patrons come to me asking me questions, I want to look at a website and not feel like I need to jump through multiple hoops to just get a answer.
+That is what I wanted the website to be.
 That is why I linked the different pages through the text.
-A user wants to read the first page, but wants to quickly go to the Book Here page they can do that, it's right there.
+A user wants to read the first page, but wants to quickly go to the Book Here page they can do that.
 They want to find out about the DSPCA, there is a link for that right in the Home page.
-For returning users, they can click right on the Book Here menu right from the Home page and don't have to go through all the pages (in future implementation I mentioned that I wanted to add a Manage Your Reservation section, which allows them to cancel if they need to or change time).
-The main goal was I wanted firs time or returning users to feel calm and happy coming to my website.
+For returning users, they can click right on the Book Here menu right from the Home page and don't have to go through all the pages (in future implementation I mentioned that I wanted to add a Manage Your Reservation section, which allows the user to cancel if they need to or change time of their reservation).
+The main goal of the website was that the users does not have to jump through multiple hoops just to get what they want.

 ---

 ## Design

 ### Colour Scheme
 The colour scheme that I used for Whiskers N Whole Beans was more towards warm colours.
 The main idea of the site is to be a place where you can relax and feel at home.
 For many people, sitting on a chair with a purring cat on their lap, drinking tea or coffee, and having pastries can materialise warmth and relaxation.
-It does for me and bringing in some Autumn colours creates that atmosphere.
+It does for me and bringing in some autumn colours creates that atmosphere.

 ![Whiskers N Whole Beans Colour Scheme](/assets/readme-images/colour-scheme.png)